-All members of staff at The Charles Dickens School recognise that children are capable of abusing their peers.
-The Charles Dickens School believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up"..
-All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place.
+- All members of staff at The Maplesden Noakes School recognise that children are capable of abusing their peers.
+This school believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - The Maplesden Noakes School recognises that peer on peer abuse can take many forms, including but not limited to: - bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - 'upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - initiation/hazing type violence and rituals - Staff and leadership recognise that that some peer on peer abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all peer on peer abuse is unacceptable and all reports will be taken seriously. - In order to minimise the risk of peer-on-peer abuse.
+The Maplesden Noakes School has - o implemented a robust anti-bullying policy, provided an age appropriate RSE curriculum, and provided a range of reporting mechanisms e.g. CPOMS and the Safeguardingteam@maplesden.kent.sch.uk - Students are actively encouraged to report any concerns about peer on peer abuse, whether these are personal or about a friend. - All allegations of peer on peer abuse will be recorded, investigated, and dealt with in line with associated school policies, including child protection, anti-bullying and behaviour.

-- The Charles Dickens School recognises that peer on peer abuse can take many forms, including but not limited to: - bullying (including cyberbullying) - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - 'upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - initiation/hazing type violence and rituals. - The Charles Dickens School recognises youth produced sexual imagery (also known as "sexting") as a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy). - We will follow the advice as set out in the non-statutory UKCIS guidance: 'Sexting in schools and colleges: responding to incidents and safeguarding young people' and the local KSCMP guidance: "Responding to youth produced sexual imagery". - When responding to concerns relating to child on child sexual violence or harassment, School will follow guidance outlined in part five of KCSIE 2020 and 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges'. - Staff and leadership are mindful that some peer on peer abuse issues may be affected by gender, age, ability and culture of those involved. - All allegations of peer on peer abuse will be recorded, investigated, and dealt with in line with associated School policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by peer on peer abuse will be supported by providing additional pastoral support following a team approach with the child, their parents and as appropriate support from Front Door Services.
+- Alleged victims, perpetrators and any other child affected by peer on peer abuse may be supported by: - taking reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches, and in cases of sexual assault, informing the police and/or Front Door.